 CRA/LA-DLA contributes to the California Public Employees' Retirement System (CalPERS), a multiple-employer public employee defined benefit pension plan.
 CalPERS provides retirement and disability benefits, annual cost-of-living adjustments, and death benefits to plan members and beneficiaries.
 CalPERS acts as a common investment and administrative agent for participating public entities within the State of California.
 Benefit provisions and all other requirements are established by state statute and authorized by CRA/LA-DLA.
-Copies of CalPERS' annual financial report may be obtained from their Executive Office at 400 P Street, Sacramento, California, 95814.

 The pension plan covers all full-time employees and eligible retirees of CRA/LA-DLA.
 Under the provision of CalPERS, pension benefits fully vest after five years of service.
 A vested employee may retire at age 50 and receive annual pension benefits equal to a predetermined percentage of the employee's salary earned during the highest 12 consecutive months of employment multiplied by the number of years of service.
 Effective July 1, 1997, the Former Agency amended its contract with CalPERS changing the retirement formulation from two percent at age 60 to two percent at age 55 as part of collective bargaining negotiations.
-Under the amended plan, the service requirement benefits now vary from 1.426 percent at age 50 to 2.418 percent at age 63 and over multiplied by the number of years of service.
+Under the amended contract, the service requirement benefits now vary from 1.426 percent at age 50 to 2.418 percent at age 63 and over multiplied by the number of years of service.
 The CRA/LA-DLA modified its contract with CalPERS on February 17, 2013 to reflect the entity change to a designated local authority

-Given several subsequent reductions in force, CRA/LA-DLA's headcount was reduced to fewer than 50 fulltime employees in fiscal year 2013.
-Subsequently, CalPERS placed CRA/LA-DLA's pension plan from an agent multiple-employer defined pension plan to a public agency cost-sharing multiple-employer defined pension plan (miscellaneous risk pool).
+Following the dissolution and subsequent reductions in force, CRA/LA-DLA's headcount was lowered to fewer than 50 fulltime employees in fiscal year 2013.
+Subsequently, CalPERS placed CRA/LA-DLA's pension plan from an agent multiple-employer defined pension plan to a public agency cost-sharing multiple-employer defined pension plan (i.e., miscellaneous risk pool).
 While the risk pool designation does not change plan terms or affect payments to retirees, it has resulted in an increase in the employer's normal cost contributions when compared to the period before the dissolution due to several adjustments.
-Also, the plan's unfunded liability, on both the actuarial and market value bases, has increased.
+Also, the plan's unfunded liability, on both an actuarial and market value bases, has increased.